Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 Principal and Practice of Publication Ethics

-For this, we need to accept the standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, and the publisher.
+The International Journal of Occupational Safety and Health (IJOSH) adheres to the standards of expected ethical behavior for all parties involved in the act of publishing (the author, the journal editor, the peer reviewer, and the publisher) to maintain research integrity.

 - Role of Editor

 Authorship of the Paper: Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
 Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.

 - Substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data

 - Drafting the article or revising it critically for important intellectual content;